-The guardianship attorneys at Steinberg Law Group handle guardianship law cases for incompetent adults or for the care of minor children by someone other than the biological parents.
-To become a guardian, the party intending to be the guardian of the minor child or incompetent adult will petition the court to appoint them as guardian.
-The guardianship of a minor remains under court supervision until the child reaches majority at 18, unless it is terminated.
-The term “guardian” may also refer to someone who is appointed to care for and/or handle the affairs of a person who is incompetent or incapable of administering his or her affairs.
-Guardians must not benefit at the expense of those they care for (wards), and in many cases are required to make accountings to the court on a periodic basis.
-In some courts, a guardian may be reimbursed for attorney fees related to the guardianship.
-Let the Steinberg Law Group insure that your guardianship law case is handled efficiently and properly.
-Call for a consultation with one of our experienced guardianship attorneys today.
+Our Las Vegas guardianship attorneys at Steinberg Law Group handle cases for incompetent adults or for the care of minor children.
+Someone other than the biological parents becomes the guardian.
+To become a guardian, the party intending to be the guardian should petition the court to appoint them as guardian.
+Guardianship of a minor remains under court supervision until the child reaches majority at 18, unless it is terminated.
+The term “guardian” may also refer to someone appointed to care for and/or handle the affairs of a person.
+The person would be incompetent or incapable of administering his or her affairs.
+Guardians must not benefit at the expense of those they care for (wards), and oftens need to make accountings to the court on a yearly basis.
+In some courts, a guardian may get reimbursement for attorney fees related to the guardianship.
+Let the Steinberg Law Group handle your guardianship case with efficiency and propriety.
+Call for a consultation with one of our experienced guardianship attorneys in Las Vegas today.

-Today, longevity in senior adults has increased the number of guardianship issues.
-Typically, guardianship for children or adults is based on the premise of appointed care or management of affairs by a court approved guardian.
-This is especially true in cases where adults or children are rendered wards of the state.
-Many guardians are unprepared for the myriad issues affairs of their wards create.
-Parents, siblings or other adults who have been incapacitated need a guardian who can manage their affairs without expectation of financial benefit from their role of guardian.
+Today, longevity in senior adults has increased the number of Las Vegas Guardianship cases.
+Las Vegas bases guardianship for adults on the premise of appointed care or management of affairs by a court approved guardian.
+This is especially true in cases where adults are wards of the state.
+Many guardians come unprepared for the issues that the affairs of their wards create.
+Incapacitated parents, siblings or other adults need a guardian who can manage their affairs.
+They should so so without expectation of financial benefit in their role of guardian.
 The issue of guardianship fraud and abuse is a very serious topic that the Court scrutinizes.